2022-2023 Quick Reference Data Protocol

-The Kansas State Department of Education expects all eligible students to participate in state assessments (including DLM and KELPA); however it is also recognized that parents have the right to opt their student(s) out of state assessments.
-We will respect your wishes in that regard.
-If you feel this is the best decision for your child, please visit with your child's school principal regarding your wishes.
+The Kansas State Department of Education expects all eligible students to participate in state assessments (including DLM and KELPA); however, it is also recognized that parents have the right to opt their student(s) out of state assessments.
+We will respect parent/guardian wishes in this regard.
+If you believe this is the best decision for your child, please visit with your child's school principal regarding your wishes for the current academic year.
 Schools should immediately notify Assessment and Research when a parent requests their child(ren) be opted out of state assessments (KAP, DLM or KELPA).
-Parents may provide notification to the school via email, phone, in person or IEP meeting.
+Parents may provide notification to the school via email, phone, in person.

 College and Career exploration and preparation is an ongoing process that develops as students progress through their academic career.
-The district uses a variety of exercises in grades 4-6 and tools and assessments from Xello that work together to help students make educational and career planning decisions in grades 6 thru 12.
+The district uses tools and assessments from Xello that work together to help students make educational and career planning decisions in grades 6 thru 12.
 For more information contact the Career and Technical Education office or your high school's College and Career Coordinator.

 The Preliminary Scholastic Aptitude Test (PSAT) is a predictive assessment of a student's strengths and weaknesses when considering post-secondary options.
 The PSAT is a National Merit Scholarship qualifying test that is administered to registered 10th and 11th grade students in mid-October.
 One this same date, 9th grade students participate in the Pre-ACT, provided by the Kansas State Department of Education, at no cost to families.

 For more information on preparing for post-secondary options, visit College Board.

 To see post-secondary technical education partnership opportunities offered in Kansas visit the Kansas Department of Education (KSDE).